Taking the Time Now Will Pay Off Later

 Spending time now decluttering and organizing your kitchen will pay off in the long run as your kitchen is truly the heart of the home.
 We spend so much time in our kitchen before, during and after meals that it simply makes sense that we’ll get a lot of joy working in an organized and tidy kitchen.
 Getting rid of kitchen clutter gives us more room to work with and frees up storage space that we never knew existed.
+Are you ready to say “goodbye clutter”?
 Here are some great tips for whipping our kitchen into shape and keeping it that way.

 1. Start with a clean kitchen.

 It’s easier to tackle the clutter if you clean the kitchen first.
-This will give you the opportunity to work undistracted by the the dishes and the to work with fewer distractions.
+This will give you the opportunity to work undistracted by dirt and dishes.

 2. Clear stuff out.

 Take the items you never use and throw them out or put them aside to sell or donate.
 If you have limited kitchen space, put devices you seldom use into basement or attic storage.
 If you take your food processor out less than once a month, keep it in those less-accessible cabinets over the refrigerator.